Genivia/ugrep/README.md

 ### Equivalence to GNU grep and BSD grep

-**ugrep** accepts GNU/BSD grep command options and produces GNU/BSD grep compatible output, making **ugrep** an excellent drop-in replacement for grep power users.

-GNU and BSD grep and their common variants are equivalent to **ugrep** when the following options are used:
+**Ugrep** is equivalent to GNU/BSD grep when the following options are used:

     grep   = ugrep --sort -G -U -Y -. -Dread -dread egrep  = ugrep --sort -E -U -Y -. -Dread -dread